 If I had not fought my way out of my own addiction, I would not understand so clearly what happened with my brother that Labor day weekend 36 years ago.
 He did not intend to die.
 He did not want to die.
 He simply chose to get high because he had the opportunity.
-His addiction was something that he was fighting, trying not to do.
+His addiction was something that he was fighting.
+He was trying not to do it.
 He was going to a support group, trying to develop healthy habits and become a responsible young man, but the weekend my mom drove me cross country to school

 He found himself home alone……